wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    17. End Survey, Alert, and Log Review
    <br /><br />

-OSSTMM five channels or operational areas:
+OSSTMM has five channels or operational areas:

    * Human Security: The security of human interaction and communication is evaluated operationally as a means of testing
    * Physical Security: The OSSTMM tests physical security, defined as any tangible element of security that takes physical effort to operate